Chart Features and Behavior

 AGREEMENT: By Accepting the use of the Chart feature, you accept all liability for errors and/or omissions in the data and code of the chart function.
 You also agree to use other Navigation resources (charts and Apps) for general safe navigation.
 You also AGREE TO ABIDE BY U.S. NOAA's terms and conditions for using their charts.
 These are found on the NOAA web site when downloading the charts.
 As well as any other provider of charts and Tidal Current data, such as the UK Admiralty.

-Internet Requirements: In version 1.90 and above, RaceTac uses the Internet to load both Tidal Current data from NOAA, as well as Chart revision level info, also from NOAA.
+Internet Requirements: RaceTac uses the Internet to load both Tidal Current data from NOAA and the UK Hydrographic Office, as well as Chart revision level info, also from NOAA.
 It does this in the background, and will retry if out of range.
 For Currents, it stores several weeks of data locally, so that will operate without Internet access for some time, and will sync up when you have access again.
-Note that the first time you run the app after version 1.90, it can take several minutes to load the initial current data, so the arrows might not show up on the charts right away.
-In version 2.40 and above, it will also use the Internet to download Charts and Updates to Charts from NOAA when selected via dialogs.
+Note that the first time you run the app, it can take several minutes to load the initial current data, so the arrows might not show up on the charts right away.
+It will also use the Internet to download Charts and Updates to Charts from NOAA when selected via dialogs.

-Chart Downloading: In version 2.40 and above, you can download NOAA charts directly through menus and dialogs described below.
-Or, use the older method and load them from a ZIP file you put on your device from their ENC Website found HERE.
+Chart Downloading: You can download NOAA charts directly through menus and dialogs described below.
+Or, load them from a ZIP file you put on your device from their ENC Website found HERE.
 You can access the NOAA site from you device browser, email them to yourself as attachments, or other methods.
 These charts sets are provided as ZIP files.
 Just save the zip file in a common folder like the downloads folder on your device.
 An Import dialog described below will access them and import them into RaceTac.
 For S63 standard licensed charts, see HERE.

 There are a number of options available for controlling the chart behavior.
 Select 'Preferences' from RaceTac's menu, then select 'Chart Settings' to get a screen where you can change the settings.